 (c) for the purpose of suppressing a riot, insurrection or mutiny.

 This provision by the Constitution is not in conformity with international standards as it allows the use of firearms in defence purely of property.
+A 2007 Supreme Court decision held, however, that this provision does not permit a police officer to “summarily execute any person who refuses to allow him free ingress into an apartment that he believes a suspect has entered”.

 The Constitution also prohibits torture and inhuman or degrading treatment.S.
 34(1)(a), 1999 Constitution of Nigeria.